marcbezem/skolem/storyline.md

 * remark: Maehara's proof transformation is constructive, but the resulting proofs are not
 * conservative with uniqueness

-3. (D) Coherent logic, proof theory,
+3. (D) Coherent logic, proof theory
 * (I) conservativity of classical logic (Barr)
 * (D) Skolem's Theorem for coherent logic
+* remark: both the proof transformation and the resulting proofs are constructive
 * (D) example revisted, last formula is redundant: new counterexample to Wraith's question